-parameters for various soil types to estimate infiltration.
-Test and refine the model at several locations by using data on flooding events.
-Select the most promising valley (\$150,000; GEF: \$72,000).
 (8) Collect archival and field hydrologic data for the most promising valley in order to define the configuration of the aquifer and to collect relevant hydrolgeologic parameters for use as inputs to the groundwater model (\$275,000; GEF: \$90,000).
 (9) Construct, calibrate, and validate a steady-state groundwater model to simulate current groundwater configuration and a transient model to account for recharge in the area (\$220,000; GEF: \$157,000).
 (10) Identify potential adverse ecologic effects that might result from the project and find possible remedies (\$56,000: GEF: \$56,000).
 NB: Additional \$60,000 is requested from GEF to cover annual audits and independent evaluation toward the end of the project.
 NB: Argonne National Laboratory covered the PDF (\$25,000).
 (8) Input values for the groundwater model: well logs to define aquifer geometry; pumping test results and water level surveys to define hydrologic parameters (e.g., transmissivity).
 (9) Validated groundwater models.
 (10) Evaluation of projected adverse ecological effects and possible solutions that will minimize these effects.
-12. Estimated budget (in US\$ or local currency): GEF: \$830,000 Co-financing: \$25,000 (PDF) (Argonne National Laborator \$ 150,000 (Argonne National Laboratory) \$ 490,000 (\$50,000 in kind) (Cairo University) \$ 240,000 (Ministry of International Cooperation/U \$ 100,000 (in kind) (National Water Research Centernational Cooperation/U Jnited States Department of Agriculture) TOTAL: \$1,835,000 INFORMATION ON INSTITUTION SUBMITTING PROJECT BRIEF The project proposer is Cairo University (CU).
+12. Estimated budget (in US\$ or local currency): GEF: \$830,000 Co-financing: \$25,000 (PDF) (Argonne National Laborator \$ 150,000 (Argonne National Laboratory) \$ 490,000 (\$50,000 in kind) (Cairo University) \$ 240,000 (Ministry of International Cooperation/I \$ 100,000 (in kind) (National Water Research Centernation) United States Department of Agriculture) TOTAL: \$1,835,000 INFORMATION ON INSTITUTION SUBMITTING PROJECT BRIEF The project proposer is Cairo University (CU).
 The largest E and its president has the rank of a minister.
-Cairo Universit centers, 12 of which are under the direct management of CU - and its president has the rank of a minister.
-Cairo University has 25 faculties, 188,000 students, and 115 special centers, 12 of which are under the direct management of CU administration.
-Cairo University attracts about 20% of the total consultation work in the fields of environment and energy in Egypt.
+Cairo Universit centers, 12 of which are under the direct management of CU of the total consultation work in the fields of environment a y has 25 faculties, 188,000 students, and 115 special J administration.
+Cairo University attracts about 20% nd energy in Egypt.
 Cairo University will collaborate with Argonne National Laboratory and the National Water Research Center, both of which will provide expertise and financial contributions as well.
 See Appendix II for more information.